Farscape (role-playing game)

 The Farscape Roleplaying Game is a role-playing game based on the television series, Farscape, published by Alderac Entertainment Group.
 Besides featuring characters and planets from the show, the game added a few more not seen onscreen.
 There was also an original story entitled "Ten Little Aliens," written by Keith R.A.
-DeCandido, who wrote the Farscape novel House of Cards.
+DeCandido, who had authored the Farscape tie-in novel House of Cards.

 History

-The Farscape RPG (2002), a d20-based game focused on the sci-fi TV show, was the first d20-based RPG from Alderac Entertainment Group.
-The Farscape game never got any support, and the show was cancelled not long after.
+The Farscape RPG (2002) was a role-playing game based on the D20 System as an adaptation of the TV series, and was the first d20-based RPG from Alderac Entertainment Group.
+AEG never supported the Farscape game, and the show was cancelled not long after.

 Reception

 The game was nominated for ENnie awards for Best Graphic Design and Layout and Best d20 Game in 2003.